AbolfazlRastgar/Databases/README.md

-# Microsoft SQL Server and Postgres Lab
+# Microsoft SQL Server and Postgres Repo

-A curated collection of SQL Server and PostgreSQL scripts, real-world projects, and technical notes.
+A collection of SQL Server and PostgreSQL scripts, real-world projects, and things I learn along the way.

 ## This repository is a mix of: